France: The essential wine-lover’s journey

-Quite apart from its magnificent wine, this great Pauillac first growth offers one of Bordeaux’s most stylish châteaux and a stellar collection of art.
-By appointment only.
+Quite apart from the magnificent wine, the great Pauillac first growth offers one of Bordeaux’s most stylish châteaux and a stellar collection of art.
+Visits by appointment only.

-One of Champagne’s great grandes marques offers an excellent wine tour, through extensive cellars amid the remains of a 13th-century abbey.
+One of Champagne’s great grandes marques plays host to one of Reims’ best wine tours, with extensive cork cellars amid the remains of a 13th-century abbey.

-Tastings from Drouhin’s wide range of domaine and négociant wines follow a tour of the cellars of the Duke of Burgundy’s Parliament building, beneath the historic center of Beaune.
+Tastings from Drouhin’s wide range follow a tour of the cellars of the Duke of Burgundy’s Parliament building, which cover 1ha beneath the historic center of Beaune.

-With a restaurant and four-star hotel on site, Olivier Leflaive has all the facilities necessary for hosting tastings, with or without food, at his Puligny- Montrachet headquarters.
+With a restaurant and four-star hotel on site, Olivier Leflaive has all the facilities for hosting tastings, with or without food, at his Puligny- Montrachet headquarters.

 Chapoutier’s biodynamic and organic Rhône empire is well set up for wine tourism, with a fine visitor center, tasting room, a wine school, gîtes, and various tour options.

-Some of Alsace’s finest wines are presented in one of its most delightful domaines in Kayserberg, in the Ballons des Vosges Natural Regional Park.
+Some of Alsace’s finest wines are presented in one of its most delightful domaines in Kaysersberg, where a stream flows by the walled vineyard.